 - Selective Service Registration is no longer a requirement in the completion and will not affect your aid eligibility.

 Accepting a job involves commitment.
 Students are expected to be reliable and considerate to the employer, and not permitted to engage in reading, homework, or other personal work during the hours of employment, unless approved by the supervisor.
-Students are responsible for maintaining their school work and not letting their job interfere with their educational goals.
-Once a position has been accepted, the student becomes a representative of Claremont McKenna College.
+Students are responsible for maintaining their schoolwork and not letting their job interfere with their educational goals.

 First Time Work-Study Student